Back to Tennessee

 • Adds definitions and licensing requirements for satellite emergency departments and cardiac catheterization services.

-• Updates various sections in Tennessee Code Annotated to include references to new types of healthcare facilities.
+• Updates various sections in Tennessee Code Annotated to include references to acute care hospitals, satellite emergency departments, and cardiac catheterization facilities.

 Amendment 1-0 to SB1369